There is a range of opinions on the subject of both handheld lights and WMLs. Today we’ll walk through lights, lumens, and cognitive dissonance.

 Throw, flood, hotspot, and spill matters a helluva lot more than just raw lumens.

-Furthermore, each of those attributes have to work toward your intended purpose.
+Furthermore, each of those attributes has to work toward your intended purpose.

 Like I said, lumens are easy numbers to spout off, defining the others can be a lot harder.
 People tend to use qualitative terms like “decent flood” or “medium hotspot”.
 These are completely subjective terms.
 While manufacturers have the ability to give you this data it will probably be worthless for most people.